-A community in which the residents lack resources or the infrastructure (either public or private), leading to disparities in the ability to access health care, jobs, recreation, social services, housing, transportation services, food, retail, or other elements of daily life.
+An area in which the residents lack resources or infrastructure (either public or private), leading to disparities in the ability to access health care, jobs, recreation, social services, housing, transportation services, food, retail, or other elements of daily life.

 (Page intentionally left blank.)